SenseNet/sensenet/docs/smart-application-model.md

 Applications are located in a special `System Folder` called _(apps)_.

-There can be an _(apps)_ folder anywhere in the system, and when a content item is requested, the system finds the _(apps)_ folder that is the closest, and looks at the applications that have been placed there.
+There can be an _(apps)_ folder anywhere in the system, and when a content item is requested, the system finds the **closest** _(apps)_ folder and looks at the applications that have been placed there.

-If an appropriate application isn't found, the system checks the second closest _(apps)_ folder, and so on, until an application is found.
+If an appropriate application isn't found, the system checks the second closest _(apps)_ folder up in the tree and so on, until an application is found.

 ### Binding by type

 Like an operating system, sensenet ECM also has types.
 The first layer of the binding logic does the same thing that your favorite OS would do to open the word processor for a document.
 It finds an application registered for the `Content Type` of the requested item.

-In fact, it goes one step further, as sensenet ECM types have inheritance.
-Therefore, if an application isn't found for the type in question, the system will check each of its ancestors, until a registered app is found.
+In fact, it goes one step further, as sensenet ECM types have *inheritance*.
+Therefore, if an application isn't found for the type in question, the system will check each of its ancestor types, until a registered app is found.

 To registed an application for a specific `Content Type`, you need to place it into a folder named after the type under an _(apps)_ folder.
 Therefore, the path of a **Browse** application registered for the `HtmlContent` type may look something like this:

-- _{ something }_/(apps)/**HtmlContent/Browse**
+- _{ parent path }_/(apps)/**HtmlContent/Browse**

 ### "This" binding